What is IVM ( In Vitro Maturation )?

 Step 1.

 With conventional IVF, the eggs are collected.
-But in an earlier stage, when the eggs are ivmimmature, which means that you do not need to take as many ovary-stimulating hormones before the eggs are collected.
+But in an earlier stage, when the eggs are immature, which means that you do not need to take as many ovary-stimulating hormones before the eggs are collected.

 Step 2.